telecomsante/observable-extensions/README.md

 `predicate` is a function with the following signature: `value => true|false`.
 If the predicate returns `true`, the `value` will be emitted by the new Observable.

+## first: Observable => Observable

+The Observable returned by `first` will only emit the first value emitted by the original Observable and will immediately complete.

 ## forEach: function => Observable => Promise

 `forEach` will apply `function` to all values emitted by the Observable.